School trips – The ultimate teacher guide

-The Emmerdale Studio Experience takes place at the former ITV studios in Leeds, where selected filming still takes place, and allows students to step into the drama and experience the television production process from ‘Script to Screen’.
+The Emmerdale Studio Experience takes place at the former ITV studios in Leeds, where selected filming still takes place.
+It allows students to step into the drama and experience the television production process from ‘Script to Screen’.

-The education programme is tailored for Key Stages 2–5 with links to the national curriculum and exam board specifications for English, film and media studies.
+The education programme is tailored for Key Stages 2–5.
+There are links to the national curriculum and exam board specifications for English, film and media studies.

 ATG Creative Learning Workshops

-All of ATG’s group workshops are bespoke and can be tailored to offer an exploration of any English or drama text on the GCSE and A Level curriculum or otherwise.
+All of ATG’s group workshops are bespoke.
+They can be tailored to offer an exploration of any English or drama text, on the GCSE and A Level curriculum or otherwise.